 Similarly, medical marijuana has shown to be effective with treating various addictions as well.

-If you are uncomfortable with the “high” of THC containing medical marijuana products, cannabidiol (CBD) is an excellent option as well.
+If you are uncomfortable with the “high” of THC containing medical marijuana products, cannabidiol (CBD) products (such as Infinite CBD products) are an excellent option as well.

 Both of these products can be very effective if you are dealing with addiction.